 SML Good Neighbors, Inc. was started by members of four community churches with deep concerns about children in our rural Virginia community.
-In Virginia, as in the rest of our nation, the rate of poverty in our rural communities ranges from 9.6% in Bedford County to 13.2% in Franklin County.
-In the twenty schools in our area where we provide services, over 5,000 children are eligible for the free or reduced-price school lunch program.
+In Virginia, as in the rest of our nation, the rate of poverty in our rural communities ranges from 10.4% in Bedford County to 15.3% in Franklin County.
+In the twenty schools in our area where we provide services, 5,455 children are eligible for the free or reduced-price school lunch program as of the 2019-2020 school year.
 Because the schools do not provide lunches during the summer, they are left with inadequate nutrition.
 These are the children that are also most at-risk of experiencing summer learning loss and falling into the achievement gap.
 These are the children we serve.

 Our summer enrichment day camp continues to flourish through partnerships with both Bedford and Franklin County Public School systems.
-Summer of 2018, we served 254 students in rising 1st through 6th grades in that program.
+Summer of 2019, we served over 270 students in rising 1st through 6th grades in that program.
 Those students received 140 hours of educational programming this summer, plus breakfast, lunch and a snack each day of the program.

-Our academy program, which launched in 2016, currently serves about 20 students in 6th through 9th grades (as of 2018).
-Those students receive 332 hours of academic support and mentoring throughout the year (not just the summer).
-During their summer session, they also receive breakfast, lunch and snack each day.
-During the school year, they receive snack and dinner two days a week, September through April.
+Our academy program, which launched in 2016, currently serves about 24 students in 6th through 10th grades (as of Spring, 2020).
+Those students receive 140 hours of academic support and mentoring each summer.
+They also receive breakfast, lunch and snack each day.

 Both our camp and academy benefit from our summer weekend backpack program.
-We provided about 7,200 meals in bags this summer (2018) to 274 students in our community.
-Through that program, we were also able to send home over 5,000 books for our students to keep.
+We provided over 5,000 meals in bags during summer of 2019 to over 270 students in our community.
+Through that program, we were also able to send home over 4,000 books for our students to keep.